cmeeren/Faqt/README.md

 The automatic subject name (the first part of the assertion message) is correct in most situations, but there are edge cases where it may produce unexpected results:

-* The name is incorrect if the assertion chain does not start on a new line or at the start of a lambda (`fun ... ->`).
+* The subject name is incorrect if the assertion chain does not start on a new line or at the start of a lambda (`fun ... ->`).
 * Multi-line strings literals will be concatenated.
 * Lines starting with `//` in multi-line string literals will be removed.
-* Nested `Satisfy` or other assertions that support "child assertions" may give incorrect names.
+* Nested `Satisfy` or other higher-order assertions may give incorrect subject names.

 If you have encountered a case not listed above, please raise an issue.
 If I can't or won't fix it, I can at the very least document it as a known limitation.